Published on May 6, 2023

 As you can see, we were able to get a $2,000 federal tax credit.
 For low-income households (under 80% of Area Median Income), the Inflation Reduction Act (IRA) provides up-front electrification rebates covering all heat pump costs up to $8,000.
 For moderate-income households (between 80% and 150% of Area Median Income), the electrification rebates cover 50% of heat pump costs up to $8,000.

-Another thing to note is our gas furnace was at the end of its life and we were due for a new one anyway.
-If we had replaced it with another gas furnace, it would have cost us between $10,000–$12,000.
+Another thing to note is our gas furnace and air conditioning were at the end of their lives and we were due for a new system anyway.
+If we had replaced it with another gas furnace and AC combo, it would have cost us between $14,000–$16,000.

 Additionally, our gas bill has been greatly reduced (we plan to shut it off completely once we electrify the rest of our appliances) and thanks to improved efficiency and our solar panels, the cost of running our system is also greatly reduced.
 We’ll need at least a year to determine what the annual cost savings is, and I plan to update this blog post when that happens.